codeoverflow-org/nodecg-io-docs/docs/samples/irc.md

 ## Using the IRC sample bundle

-The IRC example bundle in `samples/irc` demonstrates the ability to get access to a IRC chat.
+The IRC example bundle in `samples/irc` demonstrates the ability to get access to an IRC chat.
 This sample is designed to log the twitch IRC chat of skate702.

 ### Prerequisites